 In a 2016 article, Entrepreneur magazine reported ten reasons why exceptional customer support should your most important business metric.
 The fact is, customers breed customers and happy customers become evangelists for your product or service.
 It's easier to get happy customers to spend more money with your company and they're going to tell their colleagues and friends about it too.

 Running a successful online business is not a one trick game.
-But without a doubt customer experience and support should be a top priority if you want to win out against the sea of competition.
+But without a doubt client experience and support should be a top priority if you want to win out against the sea of competition.